Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

 Concave QP has important applications in many areas, including engineering \cite{guisewite1990minimum,momoh1995economic}, industry \cite{baesens2003benchmarking,burkard1998quadratic} and medical diagnosis \cite{fung2003disputed,mangasarian1995breast}.
 More recently, concave QP finds new applications in computational biology~\cite{JIAO2021559,zhao2020new}.
 The biology problem concerned is the detection of undiscovered protein/genome sequence and a key step in the approach proposed in~\cite{JIAO2021559,zhao2020new} consists in solving the following problem:

-Here, $v_R$ is a certain prescribed reference value.
+Here, $\nu_R$ is a certain prescribed reference value.
 For convenience, we shall refer to~\eqref{a:possddf0} as the \textit{reference value problem} associated with the concave QP problem~\eqref{prob:original_max_qp0}.
-In this real application, the dimension $n$ is the number of known protein/genome sequences of a certain species, and the number of constraints is fixed to $m=22$.
-Depending on the species considered, the dimension $n$ or the number of reference value problems may be very large.
-For example, we have the access to a dataset with 317,584 instances of dimension $n=100$, and a dataset with 3 instances of dimension $n=841$.
-The new protein detection problem requires to solve the reference value problem for \textbf{all} the instances in the dataset.
+In this real application, $m$ is fixed to $22$ and the number of known protein/genome sequences of a certain species is equal to $m+k$.
+Depending on the species considered, the dimension $k$ or the number of reference value problems may be very large.
+For example, we have access to a dataset with 317,584 instances of dimension $k=78$, and a dataset with 3 instances of dimension $k=819$.
+The new protein detection problem requires one to solve the reference value problem for \textbf{all} the instances in the dataset.

-We randomly selected 100 instances from the 317,584 instances of dimension $n=100$ and tried to solve them with off-the-shelf commercial solvers \texttt{CPLEX} and \texttt{Gurobi} within 600 seconds. \texttt{CPLEX} failed to give an answer to~\eqref{a:possddf0} on 92 instances and \texttt{Gurobi} failed on 48 instances.
-The performance of both \texttt{CPLEX} and \texttt{Gurobi} clearly does not make the grade as the computational time to solve all the 317,584 instances using the best of these two solvers is \textbf{at least 3 years}\footnote{If half of the instances require at least 600 seconds to solve on average, in total we need at least $600\times 317584/2=95275200$ seconds, which is roughly 3 years. }.
-Moreover, the 3 instances of dimension $n=841$ can not be handled by \texttt{CPLEX} nor by \texttt{Gurobi} due to the large dimension.
+We randomly selected 100 instances from the 317,584 instances of dimension $k=78$, and employed two off-the-shelf commercial solvers \texttt{CPLEX} and \texttt{Gurobi} to solve them.
+The time limit was set as 600 seconds for both solvers.
+The results show that \texttt{CPLEX} fails to give an answer to the reference value problem~\eqref{a:possddf0} on 92 instances, and \texttt{Gurobi} fails on 48 instances.
+The performance of both \texttt{CPLEX} and \texttt{Gurobi} clearly does not make the grade, as the computational time of solving all 317,584 instances using \texttt{CPLEX} or \texttt{Gurobi} is estimated to be \textbf{at least 3 years}\footnote{If half of the instances require at least 600 seconds to solve on average, in total we need at least $600\times 317584/2=95275200$ seconds, which is roughly 3 years. }.
+Moreover, the 3 instances of dimension $k=819$ cannot be handled by \texttt{CPLEX} nor \texttt{Gurobi} due to the large dimension.